Source: designsponge.com via Kari on Pinterest

 We’re currently living in a furnished rental so, I get it.

-When we first moved in I removed a bunch of appliances and cooking utensils from our kitchen.
+When we first moved in I was decluttering a bunch of appliances and cooking utensils from our kitchen.
 I created some ‘dead’ cupboards that are strictly storage for unused items.
 I rearranged the living room furniture and stored the nick knacks that weren’t our taste.
 I pulled down the ‘art’ and hung some of our framed photos.
 We settled into this place and the stuff that came with it.

 It’s not ideal.
 I’ve spent so much time and effort getting rid of things and yet, here I am again dealing with a lot of stuff we don’t need.
 None of it is ours so donating it all it isn’t an option.
 After my initial work I’ve mostly just lived with it.